 \subsection{Analysis Tool}

-We observe that targets are key to distinguishing between supervised and reinforcement learning: the former relies on stable targets, whereas the latter involves fluctuating ones.
-However, we cannot directly access such targets, as they are typically implicit, and it is hard to measure their similarity, as the measurement is model-dependent~\citep{koh2017understanding,ren2024learning}.
+Training targets are key to distinguishing supervised from reinforcement learning: the former has stable targets, whereas the latter involves fluctuating ones.
+However, these targets are typically implicit and their similarity is hard to measure directly as it is model-dependent~\citep{koh2017understanding,ren2024learning}.
 An alternative is to examine whether the procedure for obtaining the final responses is stable, assuming sufficient training duration and evaluation questions similar to those for training.
-Specifically, if learning targets are stable, most training steps would contribute to the final responses.
-On the contrary, if the targets are unstable, intermediate steps may point to orthogonal or even conflicting targets compared to the later phase, failing to benefit the final responses.
-This insight motivates an analysis framework as follows to characterize the learning behaviors through their optimization dynamics.
+If learning targets are stable, most training steps would contribute to final responses.
+On the contrary, if unstable, intermediate steps may point to conflicting targets over later phases, failing to benefit the final responses.
+This intuition is well supported~\cite{mnih2015human,yu2020gradient} and motivates our analysis of learning behavior via optimization dynamics.